 The college application process has been described as a "gauntlet," where students face unclear and uneven information points, multiple steps toward preparation, and varying deadlines and admission requirements (Klasik 2012).
 This has resulted in persistent and often widening gaps in college enrollment and attainment by race/ethnicity, socioeconomic status, and geography (Deming and Dynarski 2009; Hillman 2016; Baker, Klasik, and Reardon 2018).
-Prior research into the college application process suggests the current admissions system itself increases equity gaps by requiring students to rely on substantial levels of social and cultural capital to search for, apply to, and enroll in college (Hoxby and Turner 2013).
-This system also typically targets admissions supports toward students who are already most likely to enroll in college (Hoxby and Avery 2012).
-Indeed, beyond complexities in the college search process, the act of "simply" applying to college often requires students to complete an individual application for each institution, where they face unclear steps, juggle various deadlines, attend to discrete application requirements, pay multiple application fees, and navigate various processes all while facing substantial informational and financial constraints (Oreopoulos and Ford 2019; Dynarski et al. 2021).
-These barriers are particularly large for students from low-income families, students of color, and those who will be the first in their family to attend college, leading many to abandon postsecondary pursuits altogether, or to apply to institutions of lower academic quality or with fewer resources (Dynarski et al. 2022).
+Prior research on the college application process suggests the current admissions system itself increases equity gaps by requiring students to rely on substantial levels of social and cultural capital to search for, apply to, and enroll in college (Hoxby and Turner 2013).
+These practices also typically target admissions supports toward students who are already most likely to enroll in college (Hoxby and Avery 2012).
+Indeed, beyond complexities in the college search process, the act of "simply" applying to college often requires students to complete an individual application for each institution, where they face unclear steps, juggle various deadlines, attend to distinct application requirements, pay multiple application fees, and navigate various processes all while facing substantial informational and financial constraints (Oreopoulos and Ford 2019; Dynarski et al. 2021; Burland et al. 2023).
+These barriers are particularly large for students from low-income families, students of color, and those who will be the first in their family to attend college, leading many to abandon postsecondary pursuits altogether, or to apply to institutions of lower academic quality or with fewer resources (Dynarski et al. 2022; Shi 2026).

-Prior works show that strategies to reduce the variety of "frictions" students face when applying to college should be effective at raising application and enrollment rates but often yield null impacts (Bergman, Denning, and Manoli 2019; Hyman 2020; Gurantz et al. 2021).
-These include several discrete informational, financial, and behavioral interventions.
-Notable exceptions, however, are targeted interventions that not only combine information and financial support but that also include a structural simplification of the college-going process such as streamlined common applications, FAFSA simplification and completion assistance, or guaranteed financial aid (Bettinger et al. 2012; Dynarski et al. 2021; Knight and Schiff 2022).
-One emerging strategy that combines a small targeted financial support (i.e., application fee waiver) and a low-touch behavioral nudge alongside structural simplification of the college application process is "direct admissions."
+Prior works show that strategies to reduce "frictions" or administrative burdens that students face when applying to college should be effective at raising application and enrollment rates but often yield null impacts (Bergman, Denning, and Manoli 2019; Hyman 2020; Oreopoulos 2020; Gurantz et al. 2021).
+These include several discrete informational, financial, technological, and behavioral interventions.
+Notable exceptions, however, are targeted interventions that not only combine information and financial support but that also ease the administrative burdens of the college-going process such as streamlined common applications, FAFSA simplification and completion assistance, or guaranteed financial aid (Bettinger et al. 2012; Dynarski et al. 2021; Knight and Schiff 2022; Burland et al. 2023).
+This literature includes both nudges, which encourage a behavioral change but keep options intact, and shoves, which restrict choice (Oreopoulos 2020).
+These can be delivered through technology (e.g., text messages, informational interventions, etc.) or personal assistance, which involves human interaction, in either low- or high-touch interventions (Avery 2013; Oreopoulos 2020; Mulhern 2021; Bird and Castleman 2023; Gallego et al. 2023).
+Similarly, literature that considers changing default decisions would imply that changes in choice architecture should yield behavioral changes, although that literature has not tested college admissions practices (Madrian and Shea 2001; Carroll et al., 2009; Chetty et al. 2014; Bernheim, Fradkin, and Popov 2015).
+One emerging strategy is "direct admissions" that reduces administrative burdens and offers a small targeted financial support (an automatic application fee waiver) combined with proactive notification and an admission guarantee.1